kianis4/-neural-networks-zero-to-hero./README.md

 ## Overview

 Micrograd is a library designed to help users intuitively understand the core principles behind automatic differentiation and neural network training.
-This implementation recreates its functionality by defining basic building blocks like `Value` objects, neurons, layers, and multi-layer perceptrons (MLPs), enabling gradient computation and backpropagation.
+This implementation provides fundamental building blocks like `Value` objects, neurons, layers, and multi-layer perceptrons (MLPs), enabling gradient computation and backpropagation.
+The goal is to demystify the inner workings of neural networks in a clean, modular way.

 ---

 ## Components

 ### Value

 The `Value` class is the foundational component, representing a scalar value in a computational graph.
 Each `Value` object tracks its history of operations to enable gradient computation.

 **Key Features:**